Security-Onion-Solutions/securityonion-docs/nids.rst

 When using ``url`` as the Source Type, additional options are available:

 - **urlHash**: URL to a hash file (.md5 or .sha256) for verifying the downloaded ruleset.
-- **proxyURL**: HTTP/HTTPS/SOCKS5 proxy URL for downloading the ruleset.
+- **proxyURL**: HTTP/HTTPS/SOCKS5 proxy URL for downloading the ruleset. (e.g., ``https://rules.emergingthreats.net/open/suricata-7.0.3/emerging-all.rules.tar.gz.md5``)
 - **proxyUsername**: Proxy authentication username.
 - **proxyPassword**: Proxy authentication password.
 - **proxyCACert**: Path to CA certificate file for MITM proxy verification.